 Is managing diabetes while aiming for weight loss becoming overwhelming?
 In the Philippines, rising rates of type 2 diabetes and obesity have Filipinos searching for reliable solutions.
 Tirzepatide, a new medication in 2025, offers potential both for blood sugar control and significant weight loss.
+Tirzepatide is a prescription-only drug that should only be used under a licensed doctor’s supervision.
 But what does Filipino access and experience look like?
 This guide explains how Tirzepatide works and how it’s being used here with attention to cost, clinics, and everyday Filipino health needs.
 If you’re curious about prescription treatments available locally, check our article on Prescription Weight Loss Treatments, What Are Your Options in the Philippines.

 What Is Tirzepatide and How Does It Work?

 Tirzepatide is a once-weekly injectable medication that mimics two hormones, GLP‑1 and GIP, to control appetite, slow digestion, enhance insulin sensitivity, and promote weight loss.
 This dual action sets it apart from other medications like semaglutide.
 Learn more in our blog on how tirzepatide works for weight loss and how it differs from Ozempic.
 Clinical studies show users can lose between 15 to 22 percent of body weight under medical supervision.
-Filipinos have begun joining pilot programs in Metro Manila and Cebu clinics to manage obesity-related diabetes with this therapy.
-You can get additional details in our blog that compares tirzepatide and semaglutide to guide you on which one works best..
+Some clinics in Metro Manila and Cebu have begun offering doctor-supervised diabetes management programs that include FDA-approved medications.
+Always verify that treatments are prescribed by licensed physicians.
+You can read our educational article comparing tirzepatide and semaglutide for general information.
+Always ask your doctor which treatment is medically appropriate for you.

 Is Tirzepatide Legally and Practically Available in the Philippines?

 Yes, but access is limited.
 You can only get Tirzepatide via prescription from licensed endocrinologists and medical specialists in select clinics or hospitals.
-Prices range from ₱4,000 to ₱6,000 per injection, equating to about ₱16,000 to ₱24,000 monthly depending on dosage and frequency.
 For practical guidance, see our piece on the cost, access, and results from taking tirzepatide in the Philippines.

-Because this treatment remains new and expensive, most users access it under doctor-supervised programs like our Andyou-managed plans, which include consultations and follow-ups.
+Because this treatment remains new and costly, it is typically provided through licensed medical programs under physician supervision.
 Additional expenses such as lab tests and nutritionist support may apply depending on your clinic’s protocol.
 Patients are advised to seek guidance from specialists who understand local metabolic health risks, especially given how conditions like fatty liver, high blood pressure, and high triglycerides often overlap with diabetes and obesity.

 How Effective Is It for Weight Loss if You Don’t Have Diabetes?